 Young people face many challenges while growing up, so it’s natural to sometimes feel anxious.
-You can help by letting your child know it’s OK to express how they feel.
+There can be many causes for these feelings.
+You can help by letting your child know it’s OK to talk about their mental health.

 Older children and teens won’t always feel like talking.
 This doesn’t mean there’s a problem.
 Respect their space and just let them know you’re there if they need you.